openstack/glance/doc/source/configuring.rst

 Configuring the Glance Registry
 -------------------------------

-Glance ships with a default, reference implementation registry server.
 There are a number of configuration options in Glance that control how this registry server operates.
 These configuration options are specified in the ``glance-registry.conf`` config file in the section ``[DEFAULT]``.

 * ``sql_connection=CONNECTION_STRING`` (``--sql-connection`` when specified